ericraymundrex/CMS-With-User-Authentication/README.md

 ## Content Management System for College Team
 This is the free and open source content management system for college team to get their team online .
-This CMS is made in MEN (MongoDB,Express and Node js) stack.
+This CMS is made in MEN (MongoDB,Express and Node js) stack.This project includes team member authentication and a separate admin portal.

 ### Dependencies